RabbitSnore/CLIMR/README.md

 ## (Re-)Building the Project

-If you want to reproduce the analyses and output for the CLIMR project, the most straightforward way to do this is to clone this repository into an R Project in R Studio.
+If you want to reproduce the analyses and output for the CLIMR project, the most straightforward way to do this is to clone this repository into an RStudio project.
 [This webpage](https://resources.github.com/whitepapers/github-and-rstudio/) has information about how to clone repositories in R Studio.
 Once you have cloned the repository, open the project in R Studio, and run the following code: